How to do a Face clean up at home for instantly radiant skin!

 When should you start wearing makeup after a face clean up?

-A time gap of 24 hours is ideal between a cleanup and wearing makeup.
+A time gap of 24 hours is ideal between a clean up and wearing makeup.
 Because your skin is soft, sensitive and extremely clean after cleanup so applying makeup instantly will rather clog your pores, causing acne.

 Leave a Reply